 Written by Gerry Duggan.
 Art by Javier Garron.

 Uncanny Avengers is a team book consisting of members of the X-Men and Avengers to form the Avengers’ Unity Squad.
-Working together, they will try to figure out the identity of the new Captain Krakoa (formally an identity of Cyclops) – who’s leading an army into a new world war.
+Working together, they will try to figure out the identity of the new Captain Krakoa (formally an identity held by Cyclops) – who’s coordinating in false-flag attacks and leading an army into a new world war.

 The team will include Captain America, Rogue, Deadpool, Quicksilver, Psylocke, and Penance.

-Uncanny Avengers #1 goes on sale 16th August.
+Uncanny Avengers #1 was published on 16th August.